-There is a lovely custom to bless the children before the Friday night meal.
-Boys are blessed to be like Efraim and Menashe, and girls like the Matriarchs.
+Some communities have a lovely custom that parents bless their children before the Friday night meal; the father blesses his sons to be like Efraim and Menashe and blesses his daughters to be like the Matriarchs.

-Why are Efraim and Menashe are the figures we want our sons to emulate more than anyone else?
+Of all the potential role models in our heritage, why are Efraim and Menashe the figures we want our sons to emulate in particular?

-Hierarchies are very important to family dynamics and structures.
-It is highly irregular to see “generation jumpers”.
-From an entire generation of cousins, they alone were considered equivalent to their uncles a generation earlier.
+Hierarchies are inherent to family dynamics and structures.
+It is highly irregular to see “generation jumpers.”
+From the entire generation of Yakov’s grandchildren, they alone were considered equivalent to their uncles a generation earlier.

 My Zaide explains that to excel as a Jew while born into Egyptian aristocracy is a hard thing.
 In comparison, it’s easy to be Yakov’s son in Yakov’s house.